FuelLabs/sway-standards/standards/src_9/README.md

 The social prefix SHALL be used for any social media platform and SHALL return usernames.

 Any social media metadata keys SHALL follow the following syntax `social:site` where:
 - The `social` keyword must be prepended to denote this is a social platform
 - The `site` keyword must be the website or platform of the social

 #### - `social:discord`

-The key `social:discord` SHALL return a `String` variant of a username for the discord platform.
+The key `social:discord` SHALL return a `String` variant of a username for the Discord platform.

 #### - `social:facebook`